I am working on site and have just found out that I am pregnant. Should I tell my head and what should they do?

 My partner is able to look after our baby and I would like to end my maternity leave early so that I can help out during the crisis.
 Can I do this?

 Yes, it is possible to return to work early from maternity leave if it is safe to do so.
 You must have taken two weeks compulsory maternity leave.
 To return early you will need to give the appropriate notice.
-The statutory notice period is 8 weeks.
-Your contract might allow you to give shorter notice, for example only 21 days is needed under the Burgundy Book.
+The statutory notice period is eight weeks.
+Your contract might allow you to give shorter notice: for example, only 21 days is needed under the Burgundy Book.
 Be aware that once your maternity leave has ended by your giving early notice, it is not possible to restart it.

 I have no one to look after my children, can I bring them to school with me?

-Schools are open for vulnerable children and children of key workers including school staff, so your child should be at its usual school or nursery.
-If that is closed, you can ask for your children to be cared for at your school, if there is no other option available to you.
-Check that its insurance will cover any accident to your child at the school.
+Schools are open from September, so your children should be at their usual school or nursery.
+If they are closed, you can ask for your children to be cared for at your school if there is no other option available to you.
+Check that its’ insurance will cover any accident to your child at the school.
 If your school cannot look after your children, particularly if you have a pre-nursery child, inform your employer that you are not able to attend work due to your caring responsibilities but that you are willing and able to work from home.
 You should continue to be paid.
+See the NEU guidance on childcare during the crisis.